Social Democratic Workers' Party (Netherlands): 1903–1919

 In 1907, a group of orthodox Marxists around David Wijnkoop founded the magazine De Tribune, which attacked the revisionist leadership of the SDAP.
-Troelstra and other leaders removed David Wijnkoop and his associates from the party ranks in 1909.
+Troelstra and other leaders removed him and his associates from the party ranks in 1909.
 Wijnkoop founded the orthodox Marxist Social Democratic Party (SDP) the same year.
 The SDP later became the Communist Party of Holland.
 This was one of the first splits within the European labour movement.

-In the 1909 election the SDAP held on to its seven seats, but their liberal allies lost many seats to the confessional parties, who won a majority of sixty seats.
+In the 1909 general election, the SDAP held on to its seven seats, but their liberal allies lost many seats to the Coalition parties, who won a majority of sixty seats.
 In the knowledge that they could not accomplish anything in parliament, the SDAP focused on the extra-parliamentary movement for universal suffrage, for both men and women, regardless of class.

 The party's original strategy was to organise mass strikes for universal suffrage.
-But the socialist union NVV feared reprisals from employers.
-So the SDAP decided to start a petition.
+But the socialist union NVV feared reprisals from employers, so the SDAP decided to start a petition.
 In a mass demonstration in The Hague on Prinsjesdag the petition was presented to parliament.
-The SDAP called it Roode Dinsdag (Red Tuesday).
+The SDAP called it Roode Dinsdag ("Red Tuesday").
 The demonstration led to considerable controversy, when Queen Wilhelmina decided not to attend the Prinsjesdag ceremonies.
 For the 1912 Prinsjesdag the Red Tuesday was forbidden.

-During this time the women's movement began to influence the party.
+During this time, the women's movement began to influence the party.
 Women were deprived of political influence in the party, and the party leadership was split over the issue.
 Socialist women organisations began to flourish because of the struggle for universal suffrage.
 The SDAP founded a women's section, called Samen Sterk (Together Strong).
-Samen Sterk tried to found labour unions for female employees, starting with house maids.
+Samen Sterk tried to found trade unions for female employees, starting with house maids.
 This caused considerable controversy in bourgeoisie circles.

-The 1913 election the SDAP more than doubled its seats to 15.
-As a serious force in parliament, the SDAP was asked to participate in government by the liberal formateur, providing three ministers.
+In the 1913 general election, the SDAP more than doubled its seats to 15.
+As a serious force in parliament, the SDAP was asked to participate in government by the liberal formateur, and was offered three ministerial posts.
 The SDAP, even the reformist Troelstra, refused government participation, because the party acknowledged one of its major ideals, national disarmament, could not be realised.
-Instead of an unstable minority government an extra-parliamentary cabinet was formed, made up out of liberal and non-partisan ministers.
+Instead of an unstable minority government, an extra-parliamentary cabinet was formed, comprising liberal and non-partisan ministers.
 The cabinet intended to realise socialist demands, like universal suffrage, the state pension and the eight-hour working day.